How's your FICO Score?

-- Your Credit History - How many years have you had credit?
+- Credit History - How long have you had credit?

+Did you know?
 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
 Lenders give lower interest rates to individuals with higher scores.

 Improving your score